jjti/repp/README.md

     2.1 Rank assemblies in lists for those involving a given number of solutions.
 So if the FRAG_COUNT_LIMIT is 5, there will be a cheapest solution with 5 fragments, a cheapest solution with 4 fragments, 3, etc

-    2.2 Find the pareto optimal solutions: the assemblies that have the fewest number of fragments and the cheapest estimated assembly cost.
+    2.2 Find the pareto optimal solutions: the assemblies with the fewest number of fragments and the cheapest estimated assembly cost.
 If the assembly with 3 fragments has a cheaper estimated assembly cost than the assembly with 4 fragments, the 4-fragment assembly is not pareto optimal and should not be included

-    2.3 Remove assemblies that include a node from BLACKLISTED

 3. Traverse each pareto optimal solution from #3:

     3.1 Create primers if it's going to be PCR'ed, create a synthetic fragment otherwise

+        3.1.1 Try and minimize the number of fragments with primers adding homology to adjacent fragments (they're going to be inferior primers).
+Could either do something where every other fragment gets homology-holding primers (spreading it out) or have adjacent fragments share in the homology (each gets half the homology)

+                3.1.1.1 As an example: Fragment A and Fragment B coming together.
+We could add 20 additonal basepairs to the end of Fragment A and put nothing at the start of Fragment B... or we could add 10 basepairs from A to match B and 10 basepairs from A to match B (spreading out the shit primers).
+These primers would also be small enough so that we could pass a larger range to primer3 and let it figure out the best primers (as opposed to concatenating the sequence to its ends)

     3.2 Fail out (removing the assembly from ASSEMBLY_LIST) and repeat #2 if: